Teams, tales and tips – a guide to the local game

-Recent Portuguese Cup finalists and European competitors, Rio Ave cannot be found on the map, at least not as a town or village.
+Portuguese Cup finalists in 2014 and regular European competitors, Rio Ave cannot be found on the map, at least not as a town or village.
 The club’s name is linked to the river that flows from way up in the Cabreira mountains, dividing the regions of Porto and Braga before washing out into the wide Atlantic estuary at the age-old seafaring settlement of Vila do Conde.

 Despite this consistency and recent European campaigns, average crowds of only 3,000-plus underline the loyalty of supporters at nearby Póvoa de Varzim.
 Varzim SC, the Sea Wolves, have been in business since 1915 and until the 1990s were a regular fixture in the Primeira.